barecode/Boost-Spring-Boot/Deploy-to-Liberty.md

 ### Install Liberty

 First, configure the Boost maven plugin in the `pom.xml`.
-Add the following lines to the build plugins:
+Add the following lines to the build plugins section:

 ```xml
   <plugin>